rangle/ngCourse2/handout/architect/10_ways_to_misuse_angular.md

     - Leverage observable operators
     - Merge and transform data in streams rather than direct data mutation
     - Don’t prematurely subscribe
-    - Leverage `async` pipe where appropriate
+    - Leverage `async` pipe when data in the stream represents data to be consumed
+      - When data property access is required, map out into a separate stream
+      - When access to multiple properties is required, better to simply subscribe
 1. Using the raw `Http` service
     - Avoid using `Http` in components
         - Use services instead